 Signs of Nursing Home Abuse

-In many cases, victims of nursing home abuse or neglect do not report the crimes perpetrated against them.
-Some victims feel too embarrassed or ashamed to admit that they have been abused or neglected.
+In many cases, nursing home abuse or neglect victims do not report the crimes perpetrated against them.
+Some victims feel too embarrassed or ashamed to admit they have been abused or neglected.
 Others do not understand that they are being abused or neglected.
 As a result, family members and friends of nursing home residents need to look out for signs of abuse or neglect.
-Common signs of nursing home abuse and neglect include:
+Common symptoms of nursing home abuse and neglect include:

 - Bedsores/pressure ulcers